AuReMe/mpwt-docker/README.md

 # pathway-tools-multiprocessing-docker

-A dockerfile for multiprocessing Pathway-Tools to create multiple PGDB.
+A dockerfile for multiprocessing Pathway-Tools to create multiple PGDB using batch mode.

 ### Table of Contents
 1. [Requirements](#Requirements)